I love books. Here I give my opinion on some of the books I read. I mostly read nonfiction.

 Stoner, by John Williams (1965)

 This novel is *unbelievable*.
 Really.
-The characters are of such depth... they It really left a footprint in my memory - I remember some of the characters as if I had met them, and draw "lessons of life" from them.
+The characters are of such depth...
+I remember some of the characters as if I had met them, and draw "lessons for life" from them.

 (April 2021 - read around 2019)